What Does A Florist Do?

-One of the great things about going into the floral design industry is the opportunity for you to be your own boss.
+One of the great things about going into the floral design industry is the opportunity for you to be your own boss with no formal education.

 We listed more formal educational needs above, but there is also another opportunity to earn a basic certification and learn important business skills.

 IAP Career College (which is not really a college!) offers an online certificate program for aspiring florists.
 The course length is 6 weeks (but you can complete it in 4-12 weeks to fit your schedule).
 This course includes everything you need to understand the duties of a florist, how to market a floral shop, and build your skills as a business owner.

 Read our review on IAP Career College which is largely based on real user experiences.